cockroachdb/cockroach-operator/DEVELOPER.md

 # Developer Notes

-This project requires bazel.
+This project requires Bazel.
 Version 3.4.1 has been tested.
+It is not suppored on Version 4.0.x.
+It will not work.

 See: https://docs.bazel.build/versions/master/install.html